EasterCompany/overlord/README.md

-<h6 align="center" style="border-bottom:0px;padding:9px 0 0 0;"> [ v1.2.18 19/09/2023 ] </h6>
+<h6 align="center" style="border-bottom:0px;padding:9px 0 0 0;"> [ v1.2.20 05/02/2025 ] </h6>
-<h1 align="center" style="margin-bottom:32px;border-bottom:0px;"> The Overlord Framework </h1>
+<h1 align="center" style="margin-bottom:32px;border-bottom:0px;"> Overlord </h1>

-### Welcome
+### Bio

-The Overlord Framework, developed by Easter Company, is the one true full stack framework for developing Python/Typescript Web & Mobile applications.
-General updates are released on an unscheduled basis and LTS (long-term-support) versions are released annually.
+The Overlord Framework, developed by Easter Company, is a lazy full stack framework for developing Python/Typescript based Web & Mobile applications.

+It establishes a development, staging, or production envrionment on a unix system (mac, linux, wsl) which includes and requires: Nginx, Redis, SQLite, Python 3.12+, Django & Bun.

+Wrapping these technologies and filling in the gaps with an integrated CLI for environment based administration, ops & development.

+It's literally "copy and paste this one command and, boom, there's my entire optimisied and minified SaSS infrastructure setup... nice." don't worry about that stuff.
+Just develop and deploy to any platform using Python for backend servers and JavaScript or Typescript for web, ios, andriod, TV, windows, mac, linux client side applications.

 [Watch a short introduction video here.](https://www.easter.company/overlord/introduction)

 ### Install